T

 Kuromon Ichiba Market

-Bustling covered market, often called 'Osaka's Kitchen', offering fresh seafood, produce, and ready-to-eat snacks.
+Bustling covered market often called 'Osaka's Kitchen', offering fresh seafood, produce, and ready-to-eat snacks.

-fresh seafoodmarket experiencefood sampling
+fresh seafoodmarket explorationsnacking

 Umeda